ekorsak-deutsch/CIDM6330/Assignment 4/readme.md

 5. **Admin Interface**: Django's admin vs. no built-in admin in FastAPI
 6. **Migration System**: Django's migration system vs. SQLModel's alembic-based system

-## Benefits of This Implementation

-1. **Complete Ecosystem**: Django provides a complete web framework ecosystem
-2. **Mature ORM**: Django's ORM is more mature and feature-rich
-3. **Admin Interface**: Built-in admin interface for data management
-4. **Community Support**: Larger community and more resources
-5. **Deployment Options**: More deployment options and better scaling
-6. **Security Features**: More built-in security features

-While maintaining the API-first approach and strong typing of the original FastAPI implementation through Django Ninja.

 ## Files Added, Changed, and Removed

 ### Added Files